-Aligning each strand of transformation to the requirement for a self-sufficient council will ensure every opportunity is explored to achieve maximum income and value for money preparing Fylde for a new approach to service funding and delivery from 2020.
-The various elements of the Transformation Strategy contribute to an organisation that delivers exceptional service through exceptional people.
+Aligning each strand of transformation to the self-sufficient council will ensure every opportunity is explored for maximum income and value for money preparing Fylde for a new approach to service funding and delivery from 2020.

-Local government is complex, no private company co-ordinates the array of services and functions that a modern council provides coupled with the duty to serve everyone regardless of ability, age, gender, opinion or the place in which they choose to live.
-For these reasons and the fact bureaucracies are by nature monopoly providers, local government has been slow to use digital technology to transform the way it does business.
-In a world where customer expectation is to deliver services effectively and at speed, digital transformation is an essential foundation.
+Local government is complex, no private company delivers the array of services and functions that a modern council provides coupled with the duty to serve everyone regardless of ability, age, gender, opinion or the place in which they choose to live.
+As a consequence local government has been slow to use digital technology to transform the way it does business, in a world where customer expectation is to deliver services effectively at speed, digital transformation is essential.

 The imperative is to change, but to do so at pace and at scale.
-This is the meaning of transformation, in essence a change of working, of culture and of disposition, changes made possible by digital technology.
+This is the meaning of transformation, a change in working, of culture and of disposition, changes made possible by digital technology.
 Through digital technologies Fylde will deliver better outcomes for all stakeholders, while progress has been made Fylde is a long way from seamless services and a fully digitalised back office.
 The strategy is not just about developing digital services but digital tools that will transform labour intensive processes, contribute to faster economic growth, renew local democracy and ultimately change the way the whole council operates and manages resources.

 The current staffing level of approximately 250 FTE (Full Time Equivalents) is required to deliver the range of services offered today and in the future.
-The efficiencies achievable from downsizing through natural movement have been delivered, resources now need to be aligned based on priority.
-Resource capacity achieved through transformation will be reallocated based on priority and transformation will ensure that every resource operates to maximum efficiency.
+The efficiencies achievable from downsizing through natural movement have successfully been delivered, resources now need to be re-aligned based on priority.
+Resource capacity achieved through transformation will be reallocated based on priority at any given time.